bkil/secuchart/data/_doc/1-presentation.md

 * Update after software is updated
 * Reassess in case we want to split or reword the property
 * Source for introducing new properties
+* Should ideally use #anchor linking to specific claims

 ## References: Sources